COVESA/vissr/tutorial/content/pocs/poc1/_index.md

 The server uses a binary formatted copy of the VSS tree to verify client requests, so if the signal of interest, Vehicle.Speed, is not in this tree, i is necessary to create a new binary tree containing this signal.
-For informtion on how to get tht done, check out [/automotive-viss2/server#vss-tree-configuration).
+For informtion on how to get that done, check out [VSS tree configuration](/vissr/server#vss-tree-configuration).

 Then start the server with the command line configuration for using Redis as statestorage: